Song Aesthetics Evaluation with Multi-Stem Attention and Hierarchical Uncertainty Modeling: CONCLUSION

 \section{CONCLUSION}

 We propose a song aesthetics evaluation framework that overcomes limitations of prior work.
 It learns complex musical features by fusing information across the mixture, vocal stem, and accompaniment stem via a Multi-Stem Attention Fusion module, and then utilizes Hierarchical Granularity-Aware Interval Aggregation that mirrors experts' coarse-to-fine decisions to achieve more stable and accurate predictions.
 Experiments on two diverse datasets covering AI-generated and human-created full-length songs show superior performance across multiple aesthetic dimensions compared with strong SOTA baselines.
+Ablation studies further validate the essential contributions of both modules in capturing complex musical interactions and modeling subjective uncertainty.